xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 If you are running Xen on your usual distro (Debian, Ubuntu…), you are using `xl` to manage your VMs, and also plain text configuration files.
 You can migrate to an existing XCP-ng host thanks to [the `xen2xcp` script](https://github.com/xcp-ng/xen2xcp).

 Check [the README](https://github.com/xcp-ng/xen2xcp/blob/master/README.md) for usage instructions.

-## 📦 From Virtualbox

-Export your VM in OVA format, and use Xen Orchestra to import it.
-If you have an issue on VM boot, check the [VMware](#-from-vmware) section.

 ## 🇻 From VMware